Google announces 'Gemini Robotics On-Device,' a high-performance robot AI model that operates locally without an internet connection

-Google announced the Gemini Robotics On-Device , a VLA model for robots, on June 24, 2025.
+Google announced the VLA model for robots, ' Gemini Robotics On-Device ,' on June 24, 2025.
 Gemini Robotics On-Device is lightweight and can be processed using a local GPU, and has higher performance than existing local VLA models.

 Gemini Robotics On-Device brings AI to local robotic devices - Google DeepMind